govind1996/URLShortenerApp/README.md

 3. EntityFramework
 4. Swashbuckle.AspNetCore

-### External packages which are used in Angular Project
+### External packages which are used in React Project
 1. @material-ui
 2. react-redux
 3. moment